roadrunner-server/docs/http/http.md

 ## HTTP/2

-You can enable HTTP2 support by adding `http2` section into `http` config.
+You can enable HTTP/2 support by adding the `http2` section to the `http` config.

 {% code title=".rr.yaml" %}